-In the meantime I can’t sleep.
+In the meantime, I can’t sleep.
 I’m not worried about the crossing.
 I’m thinking about everything that must be accomplished prior to the crossing.
 I’m thinking about writing magazine articles and blog posts.
-I’m worrying about anything that would be able to stop us this time.
+I’m worried about anything that would be able to stop us this time.
 So far, I’ve successfully swallowed my daily vitamins, but some nights it’s just too difficult to turn off my brain and fall asleep.

 Tonight, curled on EW’s shoulder, his arms around me in sleep, I thought about tomorrow’s To Do list, my strange last day at the Rum Cart, our trip to Florida earlier this month, all the things not yet posted on the blog, and some of the things that could prevent us from making this incredible journey.
-Since no-one was available to read me story after story until I fell asleep, I tried the method that had worked many nights in 2002 when we sold the house and moved aboard, and again in 2010 during the last weeks before we left Maine: Counting backwards from 11,000.
+Since no-one was available to read me story after story until I fell asleep, I tried the method that had worked many nights in 2002 when we sold the house and moved aboard, and again in 2010 during the last weeks before we left Maine: Counting backward from 11,000.

 in and out